blghtr/dashboard_lego/docs/source/guide/patterns.rst

 2. **Clarity**: Each component has one responsibility
 3. **Testability**: Test builder and transformer independently
 4. **Reusability**: Same components can be used in multiple dashboards
+5. **Simplicity**: No custom classifier needed - use naming convention

 **Cache Sharing (v0.15.2):**